- Which is Best – Business Broker, M&A Advisor, or an Investment Banker? - October 2, 2023

 What is the percent of total customers that produces 80% of your company’s revenues?

 In our next post, we will share insights to be gained from the 80/20 rule to help you improve the value of your business.
-By understanding the Pareto’s Principle and applying it to your business, an entrepreneur will be less likely to leave money on the table!
+By understanding the Pareto’s Principle and applying it to your business, you’ll will be less likely to leave money on the table!